Lennis-jpg/ToInvoice/README.md

 ### Architecture

 This project is a website built with HTML, CSS and JavaScript.
+The project has two versions free/standard and Premium.

 *   The free/standard version of the application is loaded from `https://toinvoice.org`.
 *   The premium version is loaded from `https://toinvoice.online`.